sawetr/AI-generated-image-and-document-metadata_UWA/installation.md

 ---
 - Download the LLM Studio launcher that is compatible with your operating system.
 Run the launcher as you would a normal installer.

 - Click on the LLM Studio Shortcut to open the application.
-Upon initial boot up, it will return the dashboard below.
+Upon initial start up, it will return the dashboard below.

 ![Description](https://github.com/sawetr/AI-generated-image-and-document-metadata_UWA/blob/main/install_imgs/llm1.png)